 The kids and I wanted to make a meal and cards for a friend who was feeling under the weather today.
 By the way, I’m learning (thanks to some amazing friends I have who do this) that serving others alongside my kids is the best way to teach them to think of others.
-So, I tweaked my previous Chicken Noodle Soup recipe, made some Honey Whole Wheat Bread, and cut up some fruit for her and our family, while the kids worked on cards.
+What’s more comforting to a sick friend than Homemade Chicken Noodle soup?
+We also delivered some Homemade Wheat Sandwich Bread (below) and fresh cut up some fruit for her and our family.

 New and Improved Chicken Noodle Soup